astraut-solutions/easy-risk-register/docs/security-implementation.md

 - CSV content is validated to reduce spreadsheet formula injection (`=`, `+`, `-`, `@`)
 - Imported values are trimmed and passed through the same sanitization pipeline as manual entries
+- The UI shows a user-facing message when no risks are imported (for example when validation fails)

 ## Client-Side Security Architecture